Romanian philosophy: The School of Paltinis

-Sorin Vieru is one of the few Păltiniș logicians.
-He established his reputation by his researches on the classical syllogistic, which he axiomatised.
-He was also a specialist in Frege, from whom he translated abundantly.
-His interests covered also Greek philosophy, mostly Plato's political philosophy.
-He translated several of Plato's most difficult dialogues.
-Finally, he published an essay on The Risk of Thinking, in collaboration with the mathematician Uther Morgenstern, alias Terente Robert.

 Andrei Cornea is a specialist in the ancient Greek philosophy and also a political thinker.
 During the communist regime he published little in the domain of philosophy, but he translated Plato's Republic.
-After 1989 he published intensively.
-Thus, we can cite his interpretation to Plato from Plato.
-Philosophy and Censorship, his interesting rehabilitation of the points of view sophistically rejected by Plato's Socrates from When Socrates is not Right, or his proposing of replacing the concept of utopia with that of ek-topia, as opposed to en-topia, in From the School of Athens to the School of Paltinis.
-But perhaps his most important contribution is the valuable critique of contemporary relativism from The Khazar Tournament.
+After 1989 he published intensively. including Plato.
+Philosophy and Censorship, When Socrates is not Right, and From the School of Athens to the School of Paltinis.
+He also published a critique of contemporary relativism in The Khazar Tournament.
 He translated Aristotle's Metaphysics and a great part of Plotinus's Enneads.

 Vasile Dem.
-Zamfirescu's main interests are in psychoanalysis.
-Therefore, his philosophy bears the marks of these interests.
-He wrote a book on The Logic of the Heart and the Logic of the Mind, well liked by Noica, and after 1989 he published his Philosophy of the Unconscious (2 volumes), exploring the philosophical potential of the psychoanalytical idea of unconscious.
+Zamfirescu's main interests were in psychoanalysis.
+He wrote a book on The Logic of the Heart and the Logic of the Mind, and after 1989 he published his Philosophy of the Unconscious (2 volumes), exploring the philosophical potential of the psychoanalytical idea of unconscious.